Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

 - Encoding Axes:
     - Relates to encoder displacement, coupling to specimen and/or global coordinates is scenario dependant.

+## Data mapping versus the specimen (dataEncoding) conventions

+### General Concepts

+Independantly of the non-destructive evaluation method, there's always a need to relate acquisition data to the inspected specimen in terms of positionning.
+There exist, however, diametrically opposed use case calling for adapted methods to achieve this relationship.
+For example, most PAUT weld inspection with scanners will relate the data positionning relative to the surface itself with a constant resolution.
+On the other hand, one could acquire and store phased array acquisition with a 6 axis robot and use complex post-processing methods to achieve inspection data positionning.
+The **dataEncoding** object class specify how inspection data relates to the specimen.

+### **DiscreteGrid** object

+With **discreteGrid** the relationship between data and the specimen is directly made through the scenario coordinate system (for example $(U,V)$ in the explanations below).
+Pratically, this is done by adding dimensions to the dataset corresponding to each of the scenario coordinate system axis.

+- Hypothesis:
+    - Only one dataset of a given type, for a given group, is saved at each of the scenario coordinates.

+#### Link to **storageMode**

+There are two disctinct ways to work with **discreteGrid** when storing a given dataset.

+**storageMode:"Independent"** is used to store the complete data acquisition sequence in reference to a $(U,V)$ positionning corresponding to a global acquisition device positionning.
+For example, a scanner comprizing many different PAUT probes each individually offset relative to the $(U,V)$ reference system could all relate to the same discreteGrid with **independant** storage mode.
+In this case the positionning of the data on or in the specimen requires some processing of individual beams or sensors position.

+**storageMode:"Paintbrush"** is used to store individual beam or sensor information directly on the corresponding $(U,V)$ position.
+Practically, **Paintbrush** is only possible under some hypothesis:
+- All beams or sensors operates under the same condition.
+For example, paint brush is possible with linear PE PAUT but is not with sectorial PE PAUT.
+- All beams or sensors can be associated with a surface position.
+For example, FMC acquisition can't be stored as Paintbrush because individual ascan of the FMC don't have defined surface positionning.
+- Beams or sensors surface positionning should fit perfectly on the underlying coordinate system grid.
+Accordingly, the **discreteGrid** coordinate system grid typically has to be created according to a probe and scanning system characteristic for a **Painbrush** storage.

+The obvious advantage of **Paintbrush** storage is that it natively is mapped on a specimen surface.

+### **FullCycle** object

+In this case, all acquisition cycles are kept and so are the corresponding positionning from all available positionning devices.

 ## UT/PAUT conventions

 ### General Concepts and hypothesis